tiffanyv185/T1A3-HuyenTramTiffanyVo/README.md

 * <b>Contributions:</b> Users will be able to make contributions towards their goals an dtrack how much they have saved over time.
 * <b>Progress Tracking:</b> Users can view their progress of each goal and their overall savings at a glance.
 * <b>History of Contributions:</b> Users can view a detailed history of their contributions made, allowing them to see how much they've contributed to each goal.
-* <b>Receive Notifications:</b> Users will be able to receive notifications when a goal is achieved and alerts for upcoming deadlines, ensurin gthat they stay on track.
 * <b>Monthly Reports:</b> Users can get generated monthly reports to review their savings and contributions for any given month.

 ## Implementation Plan